ApeWorX/ape/docs/userguides/compile.md

 Ape ships with a compiler that is able to compile `.json` files.
 This compiler is useful for the following:

-**Interfaces**: If you know the address of existing contracts, you can include interfaces in your project and create contract objects around them:
+1. **Interfaces**: If you know the address of an existing contract, you can include its ABI in your project and create a contract wrapper around it:

 ```python
 from ape import project